Building union power as negotiations approach.

 Teamsters at Supervalu were having none of it.
 The company had brought in out-of-town temps to operate forklifts at its distribution center in Tacoma.
-The temps were being prepped to do Teamster work in a Teamster warehouse.
-It was a classic case of skimming and, if allowed, would set a dangerous precedent just as our group was heading into contract negotiations.

 Scott Anderson, a Teamster of 43 years in the grocery industry, is soft-spoken, but don’t let his demeanor fool you.